pblocz/decky-vkvasalt-manager/Project definition.md

 ### 3.1 Core backend responsibilities

 * **Profile discovery**
-  Scan `~/.config/vkBasalt/profiles/` (or vkbasalt-manager’s storage path) for available configs.
+  Scan `~/.config/vkBasalt/profiles/` (or vkbasalt-manager's storage path) for available configs.
 * **Activation**
-  Copy or symlink the chosen profile’s `vkBasalt.conf` into `~/.config/vkBasalt/vkBasalt.conf`.
+  Copy or symlink the chosen profile's `vkBasalt.conf` into `~/.config/vkBasalt/vkBasalt.conf`.
 * **State tracking**
   Report which profile is active to the frontend.
 * **Reset**
   Remove or replace `vkBasalt.conf` with a blank/default version.
+* **Profile tagging**
+  Ensure profiles contain name tags as comments for identification, and patch missing tags when needed. document accordingly

 ### 3.2 Plugin API methods